matys18/y-currency/readme.md

 **Usage:**
 ---------

-To convert currencies use the convert() function.
+To convert currencies use the `convert(amount,from,to,callback)` function.

 **Example:**